KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 Kdenlive can be installed on non-KDE Desktops without any issues.

 **Packages:** AppImage or Flatpak are the official packages Kdenlive maintains.

+.. note:: As of Kdenlive release 24.02, PPA is no longer supported.
+Only AppImage and Flatpak releases are officially supported.

+If you use the Flatpak version, it installs properly in your desktop environment.
+No further action required.

+If you want to use the AppImage, download the AppImage and move it to a directory of your choice and make it executable.
+Normally you can do this using the file manager of your desktop environment (like Dolphin in KDE Plasma).
+Right-click the AppImage and select *Properties* and then *Make executable*.
+Alternatively, you can use the Linux shell command :code:`chmod 777 <appimage_name>` in a terminal.
+Now you can simply double-click the AppImage file to start Kdenlive or type the AppImage name in a terminal.